rvolz/BicBucStriim/README.md

 Upgrading
 ---------

+The database structure of version 1.2 is incompatible with previous versions, so exisiting users should start with a fresh install.
-If you are already using BicBucStriim and don't want to lose your configuration and thumbnails:
+However, if you have lots of books and don't want to regenerate all the thumbnails for them:

 * Backup your old BicBucStriim installation, eg. `mv bbs bbs.old`
-* Install the new version
+* Install the new version and run it
-* Remove the data directory, eg. `rm -rf bbs/data`
-* Copy our old data directory, eg. `cp -R bbs.old/data bbs`
+* There should be a new directory: `bbs/data/titles`
+* Copy the thumbnail files (`thumb_*.png`) from your old `data` directory to `bbs/data/titles`
-* Use `chmod -R ga+w bbs/data` to correct the permissions after copying
+* Use `chmod -R ga+w bbs/data/titles` to correct the permissions after copying if there are access errors

-After that BicBucStriim should work again.
+After that the thumbnails should appear again.

 Troubleshooting
 ---------------

 If you encounter problems, use the installation test to check your environment.
 Invoke this test by navigating to `http://<NAS address>/bbs/installcheck.php`.
-This test checks for problems that users experienced in the past.
+This test checks for certain problems, which users experienced in the past.

 Requirements
 ------------
 * Apache web server with PHP 5.3+, including support for mcrypt and sqlite3
 * Optional: if PHP module *intl* (php5-intl) is installed, book languages will be displayed

+BicBucStriim is known to work with other web servers too.
+Check the wiki for other configurations.

 License
 -------